mythagel/cdt2cmake/README.md

 An ugly, awful, hackish utility written to liberate code from Eclipse CDT.

 Works only for Managed Builder CDT projects on linux.
-Probably doesn't work for complicated managed build projects.
+Probably doesn't work for complicated (= build configuration per folder) managed build projects.

 Works good enough for my purposes, not likely to be improved.